 Common Idia Moth

-(Idia aemula) wingspan: 20-30 mm.
+Idia aemula 20-30 mm wingspan.
 This medium sized, delta shaped, litter moth is found from Texas to Canada.
 On wing from April to November.
 Feeds on dead leaves, fungi and other organic matter.
 Seen at TLCNP in April 2025.

 Common Idia Moth.